-Japan imports 16 million metric ton (MMT) of corn annually exclusively from the United States.
-Of those 16 MMT of corn, 4 million metric ton of corn is for food use.
+Japan imports 15 million metric ton (MMT) of corn annually exclusively from the United States.
+Of those 15 MMT of corn, 5 million metric ton of corn is for food use.
 Prior to the increase in grain prices in CY2008, most food corn imported into Japan was non-biotech, which is more expensive than non-segregated corn, which is practically all biotech.
 These spikes forced Japanese food manufacturer to switch to cost-effective biotech corn since manufacturers were loathe to pass along higher prices to consumers.
 Much to surprise of industry watchers, there was no significant media attention or anti-consumer reaction to the introduction of biotech corn to Japanese food industry.
-The use of biotech food corn has increased by almost 50 percent, but has not replaced the use of costly non-biotech corn.
-One of the reasons that non-biotech corn still holds the majority share of the market is that that major manufacturers of 'happoshu', aka "third category beer" or low malt beer which is a beer-like drink brewed with non-malt material, still insist on using non-biotech corn in their websites, possibly out of fear of consumer rejection.
+Though there is no official statistics, based on the information from various source, the use of biotech food corn has increased by almost 50 percent, but has not replaced the use of costly non-biotech corn.
+One of the reasons that non-biotech corn still holds the majority share of the market is that that major manufacturers of 'happoshu', aka "third category beer" or low malt beer which is a beer-like drink brewed with non-malt material, still insist on using non-biotech corn.
+All four major 'happoshu' manufacturers in Japan claim that they are using non-biotech corn in their websites, possibly out of fear of consumer rejection.